qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The diagram can also be placed using feature data by filling the ``X`` and ``Y`` fields with an attribute of the feature.

-The placement of the diagrams can interact with the labelling, so you can detect and solve position conflicts between diagrams and labels by setting the **Priority** slider or the **z-index** value.
+The placement of the diagrams can interact with the labeling, so you can detect and solve position conflicts between diagrams and labels by setting the **Priority** slider or the **z-index** value.